-When conflicts in their relationship lead a married couple in Medina County, Ohio to make a decision to live apart, ending the marriage through a divorce or dissolution is not always the route people choose.
-There are many reasons that a Wadsworth, Medina, or Brunswick couple might decide to pursue a legal separation instead of a divorce.
+When conflicts in their relationship lead a married couple in NE Ohio to make a decision to live apart, ending the marriage through a divorce or dissolution is not always the route people choose.
+There are many reasons that a couple might decide to pursue a legal separation instead of a divorce.
 Common reasons people give for electing to pursue a separation instead of a divorce include:

-Couples in Wadsworth, Medina, or Brunswick who obtain a legal separation remain married to each other.
+Couples in Northeast Ohio who obtain a legal separation remain married to each other.
 An order of legal separation or a separation agreement negotiated and executed by the parties gives each spouse the right to live apart from the other spouse in much the same manner as someone whose marriage has been terminated by divorce or dissolution.
 The primary difference is that because couples who are legally separated are still married to each other, they are not free to enter into another marriage without first obtaining a divorce.

 Unlike a divorce or legal separation, a separation agreement does not require a court proceeding or court intervention except to enforce its terms if one of the parties does not comply.
 Enforcement of a separation agreement is a procedure similar to enforcement of any contract or written agreement.

 A legal separation is a lawsuit commenced by one of the parties to a marriage.
 Similar to a divorce proceeding, a complaint in an action for a legal separation is filed in the County Domestic Relations Division.
 The complaint must state at least one of the grounds listed in section 3105.17 of the Ohio Revised Code upon which the court may grant a legal separation.
 Some of the grounds include:

 The law also recognizes living separate and apart from each other as grounds for a legal separation or divorce.
 This could apply to couples who separated pursuant to the terms of a separation agreement.